Core Concepts of Rotation and Term-Limit Design

 Rotation

-Under a rotational eligibility regime, authorization to hold office accumulates along a defined duration vector toward a terminal point of ineligibility.
-Once that point is reached, continued service by the same individual becomes categorically unavailable by rule, and authority is redistributed through successor authorization.
+Under a rotational eligibility regime, service accumulates along a defined duration vector through successive authorization events until a terminal point of ineligibility is reached.
+Once that point is reached, continued service by the same individual becomes categorically unavailable by rule, and successor authorization occurs as a structural outcome of the rule.

 Rotation is evaluated as a property of eligibility design.
 Where eligibility permits restoration, reset, exemption, or regeneration along the duration vector, rotation does not exist structurally, even where turnover occurs episodically.